Mars9934/Sword-n-Bow/README.md

-# Sword n' Bow - A web game in progress
+# Sword n' Bow

 Engage in a basic RPG-style game of fighting monsters with your trusty sword and bow!
-(Soon<sup>TM</sup>)